to protect Democracy

 This is a major problem for anyone who can’t physically make it out there for any reason.
 We need the mail-in ballot system to work as a safety net to pick up where our physical ballot sites fall short.
 Everyone’s situation is different.
 But that doesn’t mean they have to fall through the cracks.

-Almost every other state has longer mail-in voting periods.
-We need to get with the program.
-Not only do we need to challenge this law, we need to start the mail-in period much sooner.
 Do you remember in Trump’s first term when he tried to defund the postal service?
 Mail delivery slowed to a near-halt.
 If that happened again during election season, the odds of your mail-in vote being counted will go from dicey to dismal.

 For the 2026 election, you should probably plan on voting in person if humanly possible.
 I’m not secretary of state now, so I can’t fix this mess yet.